FuzzkingCool/ayon-debugly/client/ayon_debugly/endpoints/NOTION_SETUP.md

 - **Assign** (type: People) - For assigning issues to team members
   - Will be set if you configure an assignee_id in the settings

+- **Submitted By** (type: People) - For tracking who submitted the issue
+  - Automatically set to the current user's Ayon full name
+  - The user must exist in your Notion workspace for this to work
+  - If the user is not found, this field will be left empty

 - **Attachments** (type: Files) - For file attachments
   - The integration will automatically upload and attach files to this field